 Apply for the Postgraduate Diploma in General Practice (PGDipGP)Apply Now

-The following papers are expected to be offered in 2019:
+The following papers are expected to be offered in 2022:

-- GENA 822 Advanced Nature of General Practice (semester 2)
+- GENA 820 Nature of Medical Practice (30 points)

 - GENA 824 Ethics in General Practice (15 points)